josephanimate2021/twwr-ap-tracker/README.md

 # Credits

-* Wooferzfg - For mataining the original tracker that is used for The Wind Waker randomizer runs.
+* Wooferzfg - For mataining the current tracker that is used for The Wind Waker randomizer runs.
 Source code is [here](https://github.com/wooferzfg/tww-rando-tracker/).
-* BigDunka - For making the original tracker.
+* BigDunka - For making the current tracker most of us use for our Wind Waker Randomizer runs.
 If it wern't for this person, then this tracker wouldn't exist today.